-- He bases this approach off the Gracie Diet – who ate using food combining principles.
-It’s worth pointing out that Steve is close friends with members of the Gracie family and learnt about their diet first hand, rather than reading their book!
+- He bases this approach upon the Gracie Diet – who ate using food combining principles.
+It’s worth pointing out that Steve is close friends with members of the Gracie family and learned about their diet first hand, rather than reading their book!

 - He believes that toxicity is the reason for a large number of human ailments.
-This is based off the work of J H Tilden, who wrote Toxemia Explained (link to free PDF or phyiscal book) in 1926.
-Steve also uses fasting to avoid the issue of toxic build up.
+This is based on the work of J H Tilden, who wrote Toxemia Explained (link to free PDF or physical book) in 1926.
+Steve also uses fasting to avoid the issue of toxic build-up.

-- He also says its very difficult to overeat when practicing food combining.
-Part of the reason being that our taste buds don’t get over stimulated.
+- He also says it’s very difficult to overeat when practicing food combining.
+Part of the reason is that our taste buds don’t get overstimulated.

 Steve also touches on his approach to diet in some of his podcast interviews:

 - Joe Rogan Experience Episode 504